 Further, drilling holes into plywood for nails or bolts creates further cracks and damage.
 This weakens the plywood even more.
 Wood sheets may also loosen or even break away from the fasteners in high wind situations.
 This would obviously leave your glass and home vulnerable.

 Storm shutters are designed and built to withstand up to a category 5 hurricane.
 You can choose aluminum hurricane shutters for a strong, lightweight option.
-You can also choose steel or polycarbonate, which is an extremely tough plastic.
+You can also choose steel or clear hurricane shutters, which are made from an extremely tough plastic.
 Even the shutters’ materials and fasteners are tested to ensure they are hurricane resistant.

 In simple terms, this means hurricane shutters will withstand whatever a hurricane throws at them.
 You, your family and your property will stay safe and protected.

 7. Shutters require regular cleaning and maintenance

 Many people with storm shutters do not know that they require regular cleaning and maintenance.
 Hurricane shutters need to be cleaned, inspected, maintained and repaired on a regular basis.
 This will ensure they work properly.

 It is recommended you operate your shutters every 3-6 months.
 This is regardless of if there is a storm of not.
 Look for issues with them, such as resistance, cracks, motors not working correctly, etc. Any and all problems should be addressed right away.
 If they aren’t it might mean you cannot use them properly for a storm.

 Cleaning your shutters is fairly easy.
 Use a mild soap and warm water.
 Clean your shutters in the open position with this mixture and a soft brush or even a cloth if they are not very dirty.
 Rinse them off and let them dry while still in the open position.
 This step prevents water or soap from getting trapped in the tracks and crevices.